Sympathetic Nerve Blocks for Pain

 Side effects after a sympathetic block may include temporary soreness, a feeling of warmth, or some weakness.
 If you've received a nerve block in the stellate ganglion, you may experience some temporary voice changes, eyelid droop, or difficulty swallowing.
 Until swallowing is back to normal, avoid large bites of food and sip liquids carefully.

-Physical therapy, talk therapy, and pain medication may all be part of your treatment along with sympathetic block.
-In most cases, you will be given a series of three to six blocks to get the best possible response.
+Physical therapy, talk therapy, and pain medicine may all be part of your treatment along with sympathetic block.
+In most cases, you will be given a series of blocks to get the best possible response.

-Sympathetic blocks don't work for everyone, and the pain relief they give may lessen over time.
+Sympathetic blocks don't work for everyone.
+Also, the pain relief they give may lessen over time.
 But for some, a sympathetic block may provide weeks or months of pain relief.